 Either of these reactions may cause you to lose control of the saw which could result in serious personal injury.
 Do not rely exclusively upon the safety devices built into your saw.
-As a chain saw user, you should take several steps to keep your cutting jobs free from accident or injury.
+As a chainsaw user, you should take several steps to keep your cutting jobs free from accident or injury.

-Kickback is the result of chain saw misuse and/or incorrect operating procedures or conditions and can be avoided by taking proper precautions as given below:
+Kickback is the result of chainsaw misuse and/or incorrect operating procedures or conditions and can be avoided by taking proper precautions as given below:

-- •Maintain a firm grip, with thumbs and fingers encircling the chain saw handles, with both hands on the saw and position your body and arm to allow you to resist kickback forces.
+- Maintain a firm grip, with thumbs and fingers encircling the chainsaw handles, with both hands on the saw and position your body and arm to allow vou to resist kickback forces.
 Kickback forces can be controlled by the operator, if proper precautions are taken.
-Do not let go of the chain saw. - •Do not overreach and do not cut above shoulder height.
-This helps prevent unintended tip contact and enables better control of the chain saw in unexpected situations. - •Only use replacement guide bars and saw chains specified by the manufacturer.
-Incorrect replacement guide bars and saw chains may cause chain breakage and/or kickback. - •Follow the manufacturer's sharpening and maintenance instructions for the saw chain.
-Decreasing the depth gauge height can lead to increased kickback. - •Follow all instructions when clearing jammed material, storing or servicing the chain saw.
+Do not let go of the chainsaw. - Do not overreach and do not cut above shoulder height.
+This helps prevent unintended tip contact and enables better control of the chainsaw in unexpected situations. - Only use replacement guide bars and saw chains specified by the manufacturer.
+Incorrect replacement guide bars and saw chains may cause chain breakage and/or kickback. - Follow the manufacturer's sharpening and maintenance instructions for the saw chain.
+Decreasing the depth gauge height can lead to increased kickback. - Use extreme caution to reduce the risk of falling.
+Keep the saw chain well clear of any harness and lifeline to prevent them from being severed. - Do not attempt to block a tree until you have an understanding of all the risks and how to avoid them.
+Serious injury could occur to the operator or bystanders from a blocking tree.

+•Follow all instructions when clearing jammed material, storing or servicing the chainsaw.
 Make sure the switch is off and the battery pack is removed.
-Unexpected actuation of the chain saw while clearing jammed material or servicing may result in serious personal injury. - Other Chain Saw Safety Rules - •Do not start cutting until you have a clear work area, secure footing, and a planned retreat path from the falling tree.
-Cluttered areas invite accidents. - •Keep ALL children, bystanders, visitors, and animals out of the work area while starting or cutting with the chain saw. - •Dress Properly Wear snug fitting clothing.
+Unexpected actuation of the chainsaw while clearing jammed material or servicing may result in serious personal injury.

+Other Chainsaw Safety Rules

+Do not start cutting until you have a clear work area, secure footing, and a planned retreat path from the falling tree.
+Cluttered areas invite accidents.

+•Keep ALL children, bystanders, visitors, and animals out of the work area while starting or cutting with the chainsaw.

+•Dress Properly - Wear snug fitting clothing.
 Always wear heavy, long pants, long sleeves, overalls, jeans or chaps made of cut resistant material or ones that contain cut resistant inserts.
 Wear non-slip safety footwear.
 Wear non-slip heavy duty gloves to improve your grip and to protect your hands.
-Do not wear jewelry, short pants, sandals, or go barefoot.
+Do not wear jewellery, short pants, sandals, or go barefoot.
 Do not wear loose fitting clothing, which could be drawn into the motor or catch the chain or underbrush.
 Secure hair so it is above shoulder level.
-Wear hearing and head protection.